 Since a young age, Black Project co-founder Chris Freeman has been passionate about watersports.
 A competitive career in windsurfing first brought him to Maui at 18 years old and the experience was life changing.
 While Freeman would eventually return to the U.K. to build a successful career in Education, Maui kept calling him back.

 The pull of the water proved too strong.
 After his long-time friend Tom Hammerton began designing specialized windsurfing fins, the duo decided to take a chance and go all-in––Black Project was born.
-Over the past decade, the company has grown to become a leader in both windsurfing and standup paddling industry.
+Over the past 12+ years, the company has grown to become a leader in both windsurfing and standup paddling industry.
 While World Championships and high-performance paddles and fins have become synonymous with the Black Project name, Freeman never lost sight of those humble roots and his original goal: Help more people enjoy the experience of being on the water.

 What was your career path/background before starting Black Project with co-founder Tom Hammerton?